 However, your application will be delayed and possibly rejected if you do not pay the appropriate fee amount and submit all of the required documents.

 If you require any of the following licences to run at the same time as your crane licence, please make allowances for the timescales involved in processing these applications too:

 How long is my licence valid for?

 The duration of the licence is open to discussion depending upon the nature of the work being undertaken, classification of road and volume of passing pedestrian/ vehicle traffic.

 What is a traffic management plan?

-Before we can issue a licence the local Community Highways Officer and Streetworks Coordinator must assess your application and if necessary inspect the proposed site.
-The licence can only be granted if your application is supported by a suitable scale plan showing the area of the footway and/or carriageway to be occupied and detailing your proposed system of traffic and/or pedestrian management.
+Your application must include a suitable scale plan showing the area of the road and/or pavement which you plan to occupy, and details of your proposed system of traffic and/or pedestrian management.
 This plan must be drafted by a NRSWA (New Roads and Street Works Act, Chapter 8) accredited contractor or company.

-The traffic and/or pedestrian management plan should detail the following where necessary:
+The traffic and/or pedestrian management plan should detail the following:

 - Stop/go spacing